I was born on Vancouver Island and raised on acreage in a tiny little retirement overlooking the ocean, called Qualicum

-But around the age of 12, being funny became harder to pull off.
-I slipped into a heavy depression and began experiencing severe social anxiety.
 I started self-medicating at 14 when I realized drugs and alcohol could temporarily stop me from feeling so awful.
 The Prozac didn’t work, so I’d get wasted as often as I could and kept it up until my mid-30s.

-I heard James Taylor say on Oprah’s Masterclass that if you fall in love with drugs or alcohol the first time you try them, you should run like hell in the opposite direction.
+I once heard James Taylor say on Oprah’s Masterclass that if you fall in love with drugs or alcohol the first time you try them, you should run like hell in the opposite direction.
 I loved them both instantly but never ran.
-I saturated myself in them, putting them before most everything and everyone in my life to varying degrees for close to 20 years.
+I saturated myself in them, putting them before most everything and everyone in my life for close to 20 years.

 I didn’t realize it at the time, but PTSD was a catalyst for my desire to escape.

 I experienced a lot of trauma growing up, and drinking and doing drugs was my attempt to outrun the resulting fear and sadness.

 Unfortunately, getting wasted wasn’t a good fit for me.
-There were loads of embarrassing scenarios over the years, and I used the memories of them to remind me that I didn’t deserve kindness, from myself or from other people.
+There were loads of embarrassing booze and drug-induced scenarios over the years, and I used the memories of them to remind me that I didn’t deserve kindness, from myself or from other people.